mi3nts/cloudSkyClassifier/firmware/naiveBayes/testing/readMe.md

 ## 3.Reading the Random Forest Module.
 - The current code will read the testing data as well as the Naive Bayes module from the given data set path.
 On this example it'll write to the following directory:
 ```/media/teamlary/Team_Lary_1/gitGubRepos/data/swimseg/ ```
-- The files named *Test_Features.npy, Test_Shapes.npy, Test_Targets.npy, Test_Targets_Shapes.npy* will also be written within the same folder.
+- The files named *Test_Features.npy, Test_Shapes.npy, Test_Targets.npy,* and *Test_Targets_Shapes.npy* will also be written within the same folder.
-- The file directory should now look like as follows.
+- The file directory should now look this:
 ```
 ├── swimseg
 │   ├── GTmaps